Activating “The Want” in a Team Member

 As I returned to my office, I realized that I did not need to worry about Bill choosing not to work faster, harder, or smarter.
 He spoke and conducted himself like a motivated employee.
 The next morning was Bill's biannually stay interview.
 For those unfamiliar, a stay interview is

 To begin Bill's stay interview, I invited his honest and constructive criticism.
-As a leader, I asked him what I could do to increase the likelihood that he would choose to stick around for the next six months.
+As a leader, I asked him what I could do to increase his likelihood of choosing to stick around for the next six months.
 His answer shocked and astonished me.

 He began pacing the room like a lawyer addressing a jury and continued, "John, I will make this plain and simple for you - don't change one bit as a leader.
 Please continue treating people using the Golden Rule as your pillars of leadership!"